ukaoskid/earthquake-monitor/README.md

 ## What is the application output?
 - Charts (representing the eartquakes trend)
 - Maps (representing the geolocation of earthquakes)
-- CSV, XML (filtered datasets and post-processed datasets)
+- CSV (filtered datasets and post-processed datasets)